 Among its stand-outs is the ability to choose between a front-end interface for live site editing and more advanced back-end design editing.
 WPBakery offers twice the number of widgets than Elementor, which may seem like a large collection.

-Some page builders let you view your page as your customers see it while editing.
-Some offer a more detailed experience.
+Some page builders allow you to view your page exactly as your customers do while editing.
+Others offer a more schematic experience.
 WPBakery is able to accommodate both.
-It is ideal for both novice and expert web designers.
+This makes it ideal for not just average web designers but experts as well.

 There have been some concerns about how slow the front-end editor is compared to other editors.
-You’ll still have the tools you need to make a beautiful page.
+Regardless, you’ll have enough tools to create a good-looking page.

 Page-Building and Customization

 WPBakery offers over 100 pre-made templates, but this is a far cry from Elementor’s 300+ choices.
-While the former may lack in abundance, it catches up with an otherwise larger scale of design element offerings in the form of widgets and add-ons, giving it a huge boost ahead of the latter.
+Although the former is less extensive, it has a much larger selection of design elements in the form widgets and add-ons that gives it an advantage over the latter.

 When it comes to customization, both WPBakery and Elementor are packed with the same level of optimized and diverse tools, though one of them may be too overwhelming for some people than the other.

 The Key Features